avmjs/vapdeploy/README.md

 ## Deployment Modules

-The `ethdeploy` config allows you to specify your deployment in the `module` object.
+The `vapdeploy` config allows you to specify your deployment in the `module` object.
 Within this module are a few critical configuration requirements.
 In your module you must specify a `environment`, and `deployment` function.
 Loaders should also be used to load in the entry data into the deployment module.
 The loaders will intake data loaded in from the source mapping stage, and output the final data to the `contracts` object used in `module.deployment`.
 The `deploy` method intakes the formatted contract data, compares it with what was loaded at the preLoaded stage, if there are different properties like `bytecode` or new contracts, it will deploy those, otherwise it will skip and return the exiting contract instance.
 Once the deployment module is done, the `done` method should be fired, to trigger the output processing.

 Example: